SuperCollider is a platform for audio synthesis and algorithmic composition. It has three major components:

 (play (white-noise.ar 0.1))

 The way SuperCollider works is by connecting unit generators, also known as UGens.
 In a simplified description, UGens produce signals, which can be distributed to other UGens, and finally sent over to the audio interface's outputs, so we can hear the result.
 WhiteNoise is one such generator.
 It produces white noise: a random signal having equal intensity at all frequencies.
-In our code, its name appears translated to the naming conventions in Common Lisp: white-noise.
+In our code, its name appears translated to the naming conventions in Common Lisp: white-noise

 On the SuperCollider documentation pages we can browse the available UGens and read about their description, inputs, examples, etc. Also on the Lisp side there are docstrings available for each UGen with a simple description.

-white-noise.ar has two optional arguments: mul and add.
+.
 They multiply and add to the output signal, respectively.
 Many UGens have these two arguments, which are used for scaling the output.
 In the example, we multiply the signal by 0.1 to reduce its amplitude and avoid blasting noise through the loudspeakers.
 The same thing could be achieved, in an arguably clearer way (especially when dealing with UGens with many arguments), by:

 (play (* 0.1 (white-noise.ar)))

-Finally, we use play to prepare and send the appropriate messages to the audio server. play returns a node object:
+to prepare and send the appropriate messages to the audio server. play

 #<CL-COLLIDER::NODE :server #<CL-COLLIDER::EXTERNAL-SERVER localhost-127.0.0.1:4444> :id 1000 :name "temp-synth">

 SuperCollider structures synthesis processes in a directed graph, in which we just created a new node.
-Note that an unique number id was automatically created—1000—as well as the name "temp-synth".
+Note that an unique number id

-We can call (server-query-all-nodes) to get a tree representation of all the active nodes.
+to get a tree representation of all the active nodes.

-(defparameter *white-noise* (play (white-noise.ar 0.1)))
+(defparameter *white-noise* (play (white-noise.ar 0.1))) ;;; Later: (free *white-noise*)

-Another way of stopping things is with the appropriately named (stop).
+.
 This immediately frees all the nodes in the default group (nodes can be organized into groups, but this is a more advanced topic).

 Let's use a sinusoidal oscillator to make a pitched sound: